Year 4 2025 - 2026

 P.E. and Swimming

 Children will take part in weekly P.E. lessons.
-P.E. will take place on Tuesdays.
-Children are to come to school in their PE kits, ready for PE.
+P.E. will take place every Wednesday.
+Children should come to school in their PE kits, ready for PE.
 This PE kit is to consist of a white top, black trousers/shorts/leggings and appropriate trainers.

-Children will take part in weekly swimming lessons.
-Swimming lessons will take place on Mondays starting on 11th September.
+The children in Year 4 will also take part in weekly swimming lessons.
+Swimming lessons will take place on Mondays starting on 8th September.
 Children must come to school ‘swimming ready’ with their swimwear on underneath their uniforms.
 Children must bring underwear and a towel in their swimming bag.
 Please refer to our swimming information letter, which can be downloaded on this website page, for details about the sessions and what your child needs to wear.

 Homework